nickdrozd/nickdrozd.github.io/_posts/2021-10-31-busy-beaver-derived.md

               ^
 {% endhighlight %}

-This proces will go through a few more iterations, each time moving three marks further into the initial block and two spaces further to the right of the starting square. **This is how *3k* is transformed into *5k*.**
+This process will go through a few more iterations, each time moving three marks further into the initial block and two spaces further to the right of the starting square. **This is how *3k* is transformed into *5k*.**

 Here is the program so far: